The VoicePrivacy 2020 Challenge: Results and findings: Results

-The four types of DET curves are plotted in Figure~\ref{fig:det-pool-norm}.
-As the top two sub-figures demonstrate, the DET curves of the original data are straight lines across the (50\%, 50\%) point, indicating that the scores of non-target original data are similar to those of the target original data.
-This is expected because original data should have similar naturalness and intelligibility no matter whether they are from target or non-target speakers.
-In contrast, the DET curves of anonymized systems are not close to the curve of original data, suggesting that anonymized data are inferior to the original data in terms of naturalness and intelligibility, similar to the messages from the violin plot in previous section.
+To further investigate the difference across systems, we plot detection error trade-off (DET) curves \cite{martin1997det}.
+These curves assume a detection task, where the decision for a given trial is made by comparing the score with a threshold.
+The false alarm and miss rates are computed as a function of the threshold and plotted against each other.
+For naturalness and intelligibility the task is to detect original data, while for speaker similarity the task is to detect whether the trial utterance is from the same speaker as the enrollment utterance.
+The closer the DET curves are to the top-right corner of each plot, the higher the naturalness, intelligibility, and privacy preservation.
+Once again, the DET curves for same-speaker and different-speaker pairs are plotted separately, since they are expected to be different.

-Among the anonymized systems, the naturalness DET curve of \textbf{I1} and \textbf{K2} seem to deviate from other systems.
-While other systems are based on either \textbf{B1} or \textbf{B2}, \textbf{I1} uses a different signal-processing-based approach to change the speech spectra, and \textbf{K2} uses a different deep learning method. \textbf{I1}'s framework avoids several types of errors such as speech recognition in \textbf{B1}, which may contribute to its performance.
+The four types of DET curves are plotted in Figure~\ref{fig:det-pool-norm}.\footnote{For separate results over \textit{LibriSpeech-test} and \textit{VCTK-test}, see \citet[Figure~26]{Tomashenko2021CSlsupplementay}.} Concerning naturalness and intelligibility, the DET curves for anonymized data are far from the top-right corner, suggesting that anonymized data are inferior to original data in terms of naturalness and intelligibility.
+The naturalness DET curves of \textbf{I1} and \textbf{K2} seem to deviate from the other anonymization systems.
+While other systems are based on either \textbf{B1} or \textbf{B2}, \textbf{I1} uses a different signal processing based approach, and \textbf{K2} uses a different deep learning method.
+As such, \textbf{I1} avoids several errors such as ASR AM errors in \textbf{B1}, which may contribute to its naturalness.
 However, it is interesting to note how different signal processing algorithms result in different perceptual naturalness and intelligibility.
-Also note that none of the system except \textbf{I1} outperformed \textbf{B2}.
+Also note that none of the systems except \textbf{I1} outperforms \textbf{B2}.

-On similarity, let us focus on the case where target speaker data is anonymized (left-bottom figure in~\ref{fig:det-pool-norm}).
-We observe that the DET curve of original data is closer to the bottom-left corner while those of anonymized data are close to top-right corner.
-In other words, the anonymized data of target speaker produced similar perceptual scores to the non-target speaker data, indicating that anonymized target speaker data sound less similar to the original target speaker.
-Similar results can be observed from the curves which are separately plotted on the three test sets (see Figure 26 in \cite{Tomashenko2021CSlsupplementay}).